UsmanGhias/ubiquitous-lamp/README.md

-# Muhammad Usman Khan - Portfolio Website
+# Muhammad Usman Khan - Demo Website - Orginal Repo is Private

 A modern, responsive portfolio website built with Next.js 14, TypeScript, and Tailwind CSS.
 Features a beautiful UI, static project showcase, and comprehensive display of professional experience.